programminghistorian/jekyll/en/lessons/teach-history-and-languages-with-strategy-game.md

 If you are teaching an ancient or modern language, the most effective way you and your students could contribute to the 0&#x0338; A.D. project is by improving the game's languages, either by working on an existing language or by adding a new one.

 Not all of 0&#x0338; A.D.'s civilizations have audio recordings of their respective ancient languages.
-In the Wildfire Games Wiki's [Audio Voice List](https://perma.cc/U8ED-BY3K), you'll find which new translations are needed for in-game speech, as well as up-to-date instructions on how to submit them.
+In the Wildfire Games Wiki's [Audio Voice List](https://perma.cc/U8ED-BY3K), you will find which new translations are needed for in-game speech, as well as up-to-date instructions on how to submit them.
 As of May 2025, the three ancient languages whose audio is fully implemented are Late Egyptian, Ancient Greek (both Attic and Koine), and (Classical) Latin.
 Meanwhile, there are open calls for Sanskrit and Old Persian, and the project's leaders have placeholders for (Old) Welsh and/or Anglo-Saxon, (Classical) Hebrew, and Basque.

 Wildfire Games also relies entirely on community translators for its user interface (UI).
 In the official [Transifex page for 0&#x0338; A.D.](https://perma.cc/ZD8F-5VFR), there are (as of May 2025) over 48,000 word strings in the default (American) English language, and the project managers have listed 122 languages (and counting) at every stage of translation.
 Contributing to a language for the UI, whether ancient or modern, would be a great project for any university-level language class.
 Another way to enjoy linguistic practice within a language class would be to play the game together, with the UI and the civilization's in-game interactions set to the target language.

 This way of combining translation work with gameplay would make a compelling learning scenario.
-For example, students learning Latin might work the Latin translation of the UI for one portion of a class period, and then play as the Romans (who are fully playable with in-game Latin) for another.
+For example, students learning Latin might work on the Latin translation of the UI for one portion of a class period and then play as the Romans (who are fully playable with in-game Latin) for another.
 Thus, they would be engaging with Latin by writing it (tactilely), reading it (visually), and hearing it (aurally), as well as (presumably) by speaking it aloud (orally) with each other and the instructor.[^5]

 ## Customizing 0&#x0338; A.D. for Educational Use